BY-LAWS OF THE LIBERTARIAN PARTY OF KANSAS

 Subsection 1C.
 Term of Office

 Each member of the Executive Committee shall serve a three (3) year term.
-During each Annual Convention, a portion of the Executive Committee shall be up for election.
+During each Annual Convention, a portion of the Executive Committee shall be up for election and shall take office immediately upon the close of such convention.
 In the first (1st) year, the State Chair, 1st District Coordinator, and if applicable, 4th District Coordinator will be elected.
 In the second (2nd) year, the Treasurer, 2nd District Coordinator, and if applicable, 5th District Coordinator will be elected.
 In the third (3rd) year, the Vice-Chair, Secretary, 3rd District Coordinator, and if applicable, 6th District Coordinator will be elected.
 Upon the introduction of these new terms, the terms of some elected offices will be reduced while others are extended, but thereafter all elected officers will serve three (3)-year terms.
 Should the State of Kansas redistrict congressional districts for any reason, the coordinators then in office will stay in office and retain their given territory until the first annual convention after the redistricting is final.

 Subsection 1D.
 Authority